Aliases for IDE Gene

 GeneCards Summary for IDE Gene

-IDE (Insulin-Degrading Enzyme) is a Protein Coding gene.
-Diseases associated with IDE include alzheimer disease.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Alzheimers disease.
-GO annotations related to this gene include protein homodimerization activity and ATPase activity.
-An important paralog of this gene is NRD1.
+IDE (Insulin Degrading Enzyme) is a Protein Coding gene.
+Diseases associated with IDE include Type 2 Diabetes Mellitus and Glucose Intolerance.
+Among its related pathways are A-beta Pathways: Uptake and Degradation and Deubiquitination.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and ATPase activity.
+An important paralog of this gene is NRDC.